Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 The code for splitting the data into training and validation sets is contained in the 13th code cell of the IPython notebook.

 To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by first shuffling the training data set and splitting them by using
+I did this by first shuffling the training data set and splitting them by using sklearn ```train_test_split``` function in ```model selection```.

 ```